John Fraser (botanist): Appalachia and the Alleghenies

-Fraser made his first trip to the American south, and specifically to Charleston, South Carolina in 1783 or 1784, sending home consignments of plants to a Frank Thorburn of Old Brompton.
+Fraser made his first trip to the American South, and specifically to Charleston, South Carolina, in 1783 or 1784, sending home consignments of plants to Frank Thorburn of Old Brompton.
 Returning to England in 1785 with the expectation of recompense for his labour and risk, he was astonished to learn that all the valuable plants he had forwarded were dead, and the survivors, which were common, could not be disposed of.
-Vexed, Fraser subsequently entered into a lawsuit over the matter, a suit long and very expensive to both parties, but sailed again for South Carolina in the autumn nonetheless.
+Vexed, Fraser subsequently entered into a lawsuit over the matter, a suit long and very expensive to both parties, but he sailed again for South Carolina in the autumn nonetheless.

-On his return trip that autumn he made his way north through Berkeley County to the Santee River, befriending Thomas Walter along the way.
-He continued on to the Piedmont region of the Appalachians, discovering Phlox stolonifera (Creeping Phlox) in Georgia along the southeastern edge of the southern Blue Ridge, and in 1787 arrived in Pickens County near Chickamaua Cherokee land during the Cherokee–American wars.
-There he collected what became known later as Magnolia fraseri.
-Fraser gave his contemporary William Bartram his original specimen of Magnolia fraseri; the specimen is housed in the Walter Herbarium in the British Museum of Natural History collection.
+On his return trip that autumn, he made his way north through Berkeley County to the Santee River, befriending Thomas Walter along the way.
+He continued on to the Piedmont region of the Appalachians, discovering Phlox stolonifera (Creeping Phlox) in Georgia along the southeastern edge of the Blue Ridge Mountains, and in 1787, he arrived in Pickens County near Chickamauga Cherokee land during the Cherokee–American wars.
+There, he collected what became known later as Magnolia fraseri.
+Fraser gave his contemporary William Bartram his original specimen of M. fraseri; the specimen is housed in the Walter Herbarium in the British Museum of Natural History collection.
 The Hortus Kewensis recorded 16 new plants as having been introduced by Fraser in 1786, and five more in 1787.

 Fraser trekked the Allegheny Mountains in 1789 when trans-Allegheny travel was limited to indigenous peoples' trails and one military trail, Braddock Road, built in 1751 and too far north of his journeys to be of help.
 He travelled with François André Michaux, and on the summit of the Great Roan was the first European to discover the Rhododendron catawbiense, now cultivated in many varieties.
 Of the rhododendrons he wrote "We supplied ourselves with living plants, which were transmitted to England, all of which grew, and were sold for five guineas each."

-Charleston nursery

-John's brother James was actively involved with the American side of Fraser's plant export-import business, and from at least 1791 they jointly leased some land in Charleston until May 1800.
-In 1796, the brothers additionally mortgaged 406 acres on Johns Island along the marshy edge of Stono River, originally a part of the Fenwick Hall estate.
-The brothers had difficulties with their land deals though, and in 1798 they fell behind in their payment obligations to the extent that their creditors instituted litigation to collect past due sums.
-Despite their problems with lawsuits, leases, mortgages, and land too marshy to be perfectly suited to their enterprise, in 1810, the year prior to Fraser's death, large numbers of rhododendrons, magnolias, and other native plants were still being shipped from the Fraser brothers' Charleston nursery by their agents there.
+John's brother, James, was actively involved with the American side of Fraser's plant export-import business, and from at least 1791, they jointly leased some land in Charleston until May 1800.
+In 1796, the brothers mortgaged 406 acres on Johns Island along the marshy edge of Stono River, originally a part of the Fenwick Hall estate.
+The brothers had difficulties with their land deals though, and in 1798, they fell behind in their payment obligations to the extent that their creditors instituted litigation to collect past due sums.
+Despite their problems with lawsuits, leases, mortgages, and land too marshy to be suited to their enterprise, in 1810, large numbers of rhododendrons, magnolias, and other native plants were still being shipped from the Fraser brothers' Charleston nursery by their agents there.